oxid-eshop-gpl/oxvm_eshop/README.md

 ### PWD

 On Linux and Mac OS X systems this environment variable is automatically available and is not needed.
-MS Windows Users  are required to configure this with the project path
+MS Windows Users  are required to configure this with the project path.

 ## Troubleshooting